 Sri Lanka being a small island in the Indian Ocean in the path of two monsoons is mostly affected by weather related hazards.
 It is surrounded by 1,340 kilometers of beach frontage and with an abundance of breathtaking inland waterways, including rivers, lakes, reservoirs and tanks.
 Floods mostly due to monsoonal rain or effects of low pressure systems and droughts due to failure of monsoonal rain are the most common hazards experienced in Sri Lanka.
 In 2009, Disaster Management Centre (DMC) initiated a hazard profiles development process in collaboration with the relevant technical agencies, which are responsible for disaster mitigation activities of the country.
-Hence, it was decided to develop nine hazard profiles of the country namely; Coastal Erosion, Drought, Floods, Landslides, Lightning, Sea Level Rise, Storm Surge, Tropical Cyclone and Tsunami.
+Hence, it was decided to develop nine hazard profiles of the country namely; Coastal Erosion, Drought, Floods, Landslides, Lightning, Sea Level Rise, Storm Surge, Tropical Cyclone and Tsunami (Figure 11).

 Over the past few decades' disaster in Sri Lanka have increased substantially.
 The country is prone to natural disasters caused by floods, cyclones, landslides, droughts and coastal erosion with increasing instances of environmental pollution related hazards.
 The devastation caused by the Indian Ocean tsunami of 2004 h as highlighted that Sri Lanka also vulnerable to tsunami.
 Except tsunami, Sri Lanka is affected by various natural hazards such a s floods, droughts, cyclones, land slights and coastal erosion.
 Other localized hazards include lightning strikes, epidemics, high winds, fires and wild elephant attacks.
 More details please access the fallowing link.
+Impact of disasters in last 30 years shown in Table 12.